everything’s electric

 Eddie: Nope.

-Dani: I know what I’m doing.
-Just let me know if you see anybody.
+Dani: Just let me know if you see anybody.

 Next